rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 ### explain security concerns and solution

-1 - it's good for us if we use vault for certificates and secrets to manage
+1 - It's good for us if we use vault for certificates and secrets to manage

-2 - to have an end to end encryption between services in kubernetes we can use Service mesh like Istio
+2 - To have an end to end encryption between services in kubernetes we can use Service mesh like Istio

+3 - It's good if we use ACLs for Authorization, Once your clients are authenticated, your Kafka brokers can run them against access control lists (ACL) to determine whether or not a particular client would be authorised to write or read to some topic.